What To Do With Your Leftover Turkey

 Little Gem Crispy Turkey

 Shred 350g turkey.
 Shallow fry till crisp in hot oil.
 Drain on kitchen paper.
-Season with Irish sea salt like Achill Island or Oriel, and freshly ground black pepper.
+Season with Irish sea salt like Oriel, and freshly ground black pepper.
 Add a pinch of chilli flakes, squeeze of lemon and 2 tbsp sweet chilli sauce.
 Stir through.
 Serve little dollops of the warm crispy turkey in little gem lettuce leaves, as part of the nibbles for a gathering.

 Great Turkey Toasties (not quite a sandwich, but close)